Healthy Food VS. Junk Food: What is the Difference?

 6. Portion Size and Moderation:

-• Unhealthy Foods: Limit consumption of unhealthy foods high in calories, sugars, and unhealthy fats.
-If you choose to indulge occasionally, do so in moderation.
+• Unhealthy Foods: Reduce intake of foods rich in calories, sugars, and unhealthy fats.
+If you decide to embark on this vice, make sure that they are taken in moderation.

 7. Effect on Overall Health: